lisezmoi/alpha-bet/README.md

 *Become the master of the Letter Market.*

-Alpha Bet is a game where letters become products you can bet on.
-Buy and sold at the right time, the letters that appears all kind of texts.
-Score and defeat the most talented letter gamblers on the Internet.
+Alpha Bet is a game where letters are products.
+Bet on it, receive money.
+You will have to buy and sell in time to defeat and beat the most talented letter gamblers on the Internet.

 ## Installation